astronomer/airflow-guides/guides/kubepod-operator.md

 ## Example: Using the KubernetesPodOperator with XComs

 [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) is a commonly used Airflow feature for passing small amounts of data between tasks.
-It is possible to use this feature with the KPO to both receive values stored in XCom and push values to XCom.
+You can use the KPO to both receive values stored in XCom and push values to XCom.

-The DAG below shows a straightforward ETL pipeline with an `extract_data` task that runs a query on a database and returns a value; the return value is automatically pushed to XComs thanks to the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#tutorial-on-the-taskflow-api).
+The DAG below shows an ETL pipeline with an `extract_data` task that runs a query on a database and returns a value.
+The return value is automatically pushed to XComs thanks to the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html#tutorial-on-the-taskflow-api).

 The `transform` task is a `KubernetesPodOperator` which requires the XCom data pushed from the upstream task before it, and launches an image having been built with the following Dockerfile: